Amed Rosario Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is fourth in the league with a collective 9.8 strikeouts per nine innings.
+- The Yankees pitching staff is fifth in the league with a collective 9.7 strikeouts per nine innings.

-- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.78).
+- The Yankees' 3.68 team ERA ranks 10th among all MLB pitching staffs.

-- The Yankees rank 15th in baseball in home runs allowed (31 total, 1.1 per game).
+- Yankees pitchers combine to surrender 31 total home runs at a rate of one per game (to rank 15th in the league).

-- The Yankees will send German (2-2) out for his sixth start of the season.
-He is 2-2 with a 5.54 ERA and 33 strikeouts through 26 2/3 innings pitched.
+- Cole (5-0) gets the starting nod for the Yankees in his seventh start of the season.
+He has a 1.11 ERA in 40 2/3 innings pitched, with 44 strikeouts.

-- In his most recent time out on Wednesday, the right-hander went six innings against the Minnesota Twins, allowing six earned runs while surrendering five hits.
+- In his most recent appearance on Friday, the righty threw 6 2/3 innings against the Texas Rangers, giving up two earned runs while surrendering six hits.

-- The 30-year-old has amassed an ERA of 5.54, with 11.4 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .198 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.